bastgau/ha-pi-hole-v6/README.md

 1. Open Home Assistant and go to HACS.
 2. Navigate to "Integrations" and click on "Add a custom repository".
 3. Add the GitHub repository URL of the integration.
-4. Search for "Pi-Hole V6 Integration" and install it.
+4. Search for "Pi-hole V6 Integration" and install it.
 5. Restart Home Assistant.

 ### Manual Installation